Enhance collaboration and boost productivity in the workplace

 What is Unified Communications?

-- Unified Messaging – ability to receive your voicemails in your email.
+Receive your voicemails in your email.
 This also allows retrieval and playback from your smartphone.

-- Instant Messaging – the ability to send an instant message to anyone in the contact list.
+Send an instant message to anyone in the contact list.

-- Desktop sharing – the ability to instantly share your desktop with another user to collaborate on a document.
+Instantly share your desktop with another user to collaborate on a document.

-- Video – the ability to have a video call with another user.
+Make a video call with another user.

-- Virtual users – the ability to install a desktop phone at a remote user’s location.
+Install a desktop phone at a remote user’s location.
 As long as internet connectivity exists, a phone can be easily plugged in and configured as an extension.
 It works the same as a phone in the office, and nobody knows where they are physically located.
 Also great for office users with a home office or a need to work from home.